History of Libya under Muammar Gaddafi: Gulf of Sidra incidents and US air strikes

 When Libya was under pressure from international disputes, on 19 August 1981, a naval dogfight occurred over the Gulf of Sirte in the Mediterranean Sea.
 US F-14 Tomcat jets fired anti-aircraft missiles against a formation of Libyan fighter jets in this dogfight and shot down two Libyan Su-22 Fitter attack aircraft.
 This naval action was a result of claiming the territory and losses from the previous incident.
 A second dogfight occurred on 4 January 1989; US carrier-based jets also shot down two Libyan MiG-23 Flogger-Es in the same place.

 A similar action occurred on 23 March 1986; while patrolling the Gulf, US naval forces attacked a sizable naval force and various SAM sites defending Libyan territory.
 US fighter jets and fighter-bombers destroyed SAM launching facilities and sank various naval vessels, killing 35 seamen.
 This was a reprisal for terrorist hijackings between June and December 1985.

 On 5 April 1986, agents “La Belle" nightclub in West Berlin was bombed, killing three and injuring 229.
 The plan was intercepted by several national intelligence agencies and more detailed information was retrieved four years later from Stasi archives.
-The agents who had carried out the operation, who many Western governments claimed to be acting on Gaddafi’s orders, were prosecuted by the reunited Germany in the 1990s.
+The agents who had carried out the operation, who some Western governments claimed to be acting on Gaddafi's orders, were prosecuted by the reunited Germany in the 1990s.

-In response to the discotheque bombing, joint US Air Force, Navy and Marine Corps air-strikes took place against Libya on 15 April 1986 and code-named Operation El Dorado Canyon and known as the 1986 bombing of Libya.
+In response to the discotheque bombing, a US air-strike was launched against Libya on 15 April 1986.
+It was code-named Operation El Dorado Canyon.
 Air defenses, three army bases, and two airfields in Tripoli and Benghazi were bombed.
 The surgical strikes failed to kill Gaddafi but he lost a few dozen military officers.
 Gaddafi spread propaganda how it had killed his "adopted daughter" and how victims had been all "civilians".
 Despite the variations of the stories, the campaign was successful, and a large proportion of the Western press reported the government's stories as facts.

 Following the 1986 bombing of Libya, Gaddafi intensified his support for anti-American government organizations.
 He financed Jeff Fort's Al-Rukn faction of the Chicago Black P. Stones gang, in their emergence as an indigenous anti-American armed revolutionary movement.
 Al-Rukn members were arrested in 1986 for preparing strikes on behalf of Libya, including blowing up US government buildings and bringing down an airplane; the Al-Rukn defendants were convicted in 1987 of "offering to commit bombings and assassinations on US soil for Libyan payment."
 In 1986, Libyan state television announced that Libya was training suicide squads to attack American and European interests.
 He began financing the IRA again in 1986, to retaliate against the British for harboring American fighter planes.